Install package sudo stack -nginx # Remove package sudo stack -pma -purge # Remove all packages sudo stack -purge-server-all=force # Change PHP version sudo stack -php-ver=7.3

 PhpMyAdmin will be automatically deleted.

-# Tip - Don't delete your databases if you want to reinstall later. sudo stack -mysql -purge=keep-data
+# Tip - Don't delete your databases if you want to reinstall later. sudo stack -mysql=keep-data -purge

-Before remove MySQL you should make a backup of your databases, specially if you use the
+Before removing MySQL, you should make a backup of your databases, especially if you use the

 sudo stack -pma -purge